Charles A. McLean papers

 Biographical / Historical

-Charles A. McLean was born in Harnett County, North Carolina, c.
-1909.
+Charles Augustus McLean was born in Harnett County, North Carolina on July 22, 1910.
 He attended elementary school in Dunn and Hillside Park High School in Durham, graduating in June, 1927.
 He attended Winston-Salem Teachers College, qualifying for a North Carolina teacher's certificate at the age of nineteen.
 McLean subsequently taught school at the Bonnie Dome School in Cumberland County.
 In 1931 he enrolled at West Virginia State College and earned a degree in business administration in 1935.
 After graduating, he worked for his family's business—the W.A.
 McLean & Son Monument Company.
 He later organized the Wholesale Baking Company in Winston-Salem and became a partner and manager.
 During WWII, McLean worked as a foreman at the Metro Decorating Company, which was involved in constructing military installations and housing projects.
 In 1942 he worked for the IRS as a deputy collector, and later was appointed Administrator for War Finance for the state of North Carolina.
 McLean returned to Winston-Salem in 1947 and organized a property management company.
 In 1950 he began a long-time association with the NAACP by accepting a position as director of Special Assignments for the voter registration program.
-In 1951 McLean became field director of the North Carolina Conference of Branches, consisting of thirty five local branches.
+In 1951 McLean became field director of the North Carolina Conference of Branches, consisting of thirty-five local branches.
 He served in this capacity until his retirement in 1978, by which time there were over one hundred local branches.
-McLean's work with the State Conference of Branches involved building up local NAACP branches, work for desegregation, and supporting voter education and voter registration campaigns aimed at increasing representation of African Americans in North Carolina.
+McLean's work with the State Conference of Branches involved building up local NAACP branches, work for desegregation, and supporting voter education and voter registration campaigns aimed at increasing representation of African-Americans in North Carolina.
+McLean died in Winston-Salem, NC on December 10, 1992.

 20.8 Linear Feet (24 manuscript boxes, one folder oversize )